 Oftentimes the language used in credit reporting can be confusing to consumers.
 Charge-off is one of those somewhat baffling terms.
-Let’s look closely at credit card charge-offs and what they mean in regards to your credit reports and scores.
+Let’s look closely at credit card charge-offs and what they mean for your credit reports and scores.

-Charge-off is the term used in credit reporting to mean that an account has gone continuously unpaid for a sufficient amount of time—usually around 180 days—and the creditor’s accountants or regulators determine that the account is never going to be repaid and must be closed.
-Up to this point the account has counted as an asset on the creditor’s balance sheet.
+A charge-off is a debt that has gone continuously unpaid for a sufficient amount of time—usually around 180 days—and that the creditor has given up on trying to collect.
+Up to this point, the account has counted as an asset on the creditor’s balance sheet.

 When it is deemed uncollectable, it can no longer be counted as an asset and is “charged-off.”
-While that kind of sounds like they have written your debt off, that’s not all there is to it.
+While that sounds like they have tossed out your debt, that’s not the case.
 The write-off is purely an accounting function that applies only to the company’s balance sheet, not your debt.
 You still owe the bill, and they still expect you to pay it.

-Once an account is charged-off, your debt will likely be handed over to a third party or outside collection.
+Yes.
+Once an account is charged-off, your debt will likely be handed over to a debt collector.
 If that happens, your credit report will reflect a zero balance on the charge-off, probably with a note saying “sold to” or “transferred to” and the name of the collection agency.
 You’ll also have a new line called “collections” that shows the balance due, a note on the account saying “transferred from” or “sold to” and the name of the collection agency.

-Let me be very clear here: Charging-off a balance does not relieve you of your responsibility to pay.
+To be clear: A charged-off balance does not relieve you of your responsibility to pay.
 It may change who you have to pay but it does not erase your debt or the fees.
 Plus, interest may continue to accrue.

 The same is true of collections, which are treated as an extension of your loan from the original creditor and will be deleted at the same time in seven years.
 Some future lenders may look more favorably at a charge-off paid notation—which is one good reason to come up with a way to pay the debt.
 No matter what, though, you will still owe the money.

 You should know that both FICO 9 and VantageScore 3.0 ignore paid collections in their algorithms.
-But you should also know that older versions are still in use by many, so you can’t count on that.
-But remember that future lenders may look more favorably on a charge-off that was paid.
+However, you can’t count on that because many lenders still use older scoring models.

 Can you still get a credit card after a charge-off?

 If all else fails, you can apply for a secured credit card to get you back in the credit card game.
-Using your own money as collateral, these cards look and function the same as any other credit card.
+These cards look and function the same as any other credit card, but they’re easier to get because you give a cash deposit as collateral upfront.
 If you must go this route, be sure to choose a card that reports to the credit bureaus so that the work you do to improve your credit standing is noted.

 How to recover from the credit score damage

-As with all things credit reporting and score-related, getting positive data onto your credit report after you have done some damage is the very best way to recover.
+As with all things credit reporting and score-related, getting positive data onto your file after you have done some damage is the best way to rebuild your credit.
 This starts with paying all your bills on time, every time.
 I highly recommend figuring out a way to repay any charge-offs you have.
 Again, even if it still counts against you for a while, future lenders will see that you have been working to make it right.

-Also, watch your credit card usage on any accounts you still have open and work to reduce your utilization to below 25 percent.
+Also, watch your credit card usage on any accounts you still have open and work to reduce your credit utilization to below 30 percent.
 The lower you can go, the better for your score.
 And don’t close old accounts unless you must.

 The bottom line